codestryker/metagenomics_classification/README.md

 All taxas are predicted correctly for above DNA read.

-Code is written for Bacteria Kingdom only as a sub project and remaining Kingdoms models can be build according to above procedure.
+Code is written for Bacteria Kingdom only as a sub project and remaining Kingdoms models can be build according to the above procedure.